-The best gaming keyboard you can get as of early 2020 is the Ducky One 2 line, the Mecha, Mini and SF.
+The Mecha, Mini and SF.
 Ducky keyboards just bring a level of quality straight out of the box that is unrivaled for their price point of around 100 bucks.
 Ducky’s are just rock solid.
-Of course, keyboards are a subjective thing, we’ve included a top 5 to give you more options.
+The stabilizers are some of the best out of the box I’ve ever experienced.
+Ducky cases are solid with a good heft that make for a pretty smooth typing expereince.

 How we tested